 How to eat: To bring a fantastic flavor when eating this fruit, you should remove its skin.
 Break the fruit and get rid of its seed before enjoying it.

-9. Cherries – Sakuranbo
+11. Cherries – Sakuranbo

-It is not difficult to enjoy Japanese cherry in Japan, Korea, China, and Russia.
+It is not difficult to enjoy Japanese cherries in Japan, Korea, China, and Russia.
 And the Satonishiki variety is one of the most common kinds which was brought to Japan from the West in the Meiji period.
 Sato Esuke was the first person who planted Japanese cherries in the 1900s.

 Basically, Satonishiki has the same shape and size as common cherries.
 You will be impressed by the beautiful bright red color of these cherries.
 You have to remove the seed while consuming Satonishiki.